 - The Grammarly writing assistant helps you write better, with a free browser extension.

-- Ulysses is a popular writing app for Apple devices (and has a neat Ghost integration).
+- Ulysses is a popular writing app for Apple devices.

 As a creator, the benefit to choosing a tech stack that you have the most control of is that you always retain full ownership of your business.
 Taking the time to fully explore your options is important, whether you are just getting started, or thinking of switching platforms.